Alyahya-A/wrangle-and-analyze-data/README.md

 The tasks in this project are as follows:

 Data wrangling, which consists of:
-* Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).
+* Gathering data
 * Assessing data
 * Cleaning data
-* Storing, analyzing, and visualizing your wrangled data
+* Storing, analyzing, and visualizing the wrangled data
-* Reporting for
+* Reporting for:
   * Data wrangling efforts
   * Data analyses and visualizations